mjhosseini/open_contextual_link_pred/README.md

 UNDER DEVELOPMENT

-This codbase contains the implementation of the following paper:
+This codebase contains the implementation of the following paper:

 **Open-Domain Contextual Link Prediction and its Complementarity with Entailment Graphs**, *Mohammad Javad Hosseini, Shay B. Cohen, Mark Johnson, and Mark Steedman.
 Findings of the Association for Computational Linguistics: EMNLP 2021.* [[paper]](https://aclanthology.org/2021.findings-emnlp.238.pdf)